I’m not sure we can ever adequately prepare you for Browns football in Cleveland.

 Official Team Gear

 The easiest way to go.
-Grab whatever licensed apparel is available in the team shop or sporting goods store.
-Those Brown color rush jerseys are pretty dope, but keep in mind Browns uniforms will receive a refresh in 2020.
+Grab whatever licensed apparel is available in the Browns Team Shop at the stadium or any sporting goods store.
+I mean, the brown jersey is classic, but then again the white jerseys are so clean.
 Still, as the saying goes: why buy one when you can get two for twice the price?

 Throwback jerseys are always a safe play, whether they’re Bernie Kosar, Joe Thomas or the greatest football player of all-time, Jim Brown.
 But consider Brownie the Elf.
 Brownie was a beloved mascot for the Browns during their heyday in the 40s through the championship 60s.
 And while he faded from memory after that, that spunky little sprite has made a resurgence in recent years, making merch with his cute little mug easy to find.